-There is no moral high ground in Giù la testa either.
-John Mallory has a serious death wish going, and sees nothing wrong with dynamiting a few hundred ‘uniforms.’
+There’s no moral high ground in Giù la testa either.
+John Mallory has a serious death wish going and sees nothing wrong with dynamiting a few hundred ‘uniforms.’
 I always thought it interesting that the ‘radical, socially reviled’ poet-filmmaker Pier Paolo Pasolini rejected what he saw of the May ’68 strike.
-At the violent demonstrations he saw in Rome, Pasolini sided with the police over the demonstrators: the beleaguered cops were lower-class working men trying to to their jobs, whereas the protesters were mostly privileged upper-middle class kids.
+At the violent demonstrations he saw in Rome, Pasolini sided with the police over the demonstrators: to him the beleaguered cops were lower-class working men trying to to their jobs, whereas the protesters were mostly privileged upper-middle class kids.

 Leone wants us to laugh but also to cry at the killings, depending on what unburied bodies are left behind.
 Leone’s meditation on revolution is essentially conservative — Giù la testa preaches that fighting to change the status quo only results in misery and death for poor people.
 Pity poor John Mallory and Dr. Villega, the soured idealists.
 The movie finishes with a major anti-revolution statement, going so far as to say that Juan and John would have done more good saying Catholic rosaries than making bombs.
 So is nobody granted permission to try to wrest ‘land and liberty’ from the wicked rich?